libxsmm/libxsmm/README.md

 ## Performance
 ### Profiling
 To analyze which kind of kernels have been called, and from where these kernels have been invoked (call stack), the library allows profiling its JIT code as supported by Intel VTune Amplifier.
 To enable this support, VTune's root directory needs to be set at build-time of the library.
-Enabling symbols (SYM=1 or DBG=1) is actually triggering the use of VTune's JIT Profiling API:
+Enabling symbols (SYM=1 or DBG=1) triggers using VTune's JIT Profiling API:

 ```
 source /path/to/vtune_amplifier/amplxe-vars.sh